 The Mad Max franchise explores a concept that has become all too common in media: the breakdown of society following some cataclysmic event – total depletion of oil reserves for Max.
-Max struggles with personal demons and tribal groups in a dystopian Australia of the future, all while trying to help those in need survive in the lawless outback.
+Max struggles with personal demons and tribal groups in the dystopian Australia of the future, all while trying to help those in need survive in the lawless outback.

-The Sovereign Citizen “Movement” is more like Mad Max movie since so-called Sovereign Citizens believe the law doesn’t apply to them and are quick to enact revenge against those they think have done them wrong.
+The Sovereign Citizen “Movement” is like a Mad Max movie because so-called Sovereign Citizens believe the law doesn’t apply to them and are quick to enact revenge against those they think have done them wrong.
 Sovereign Citizens are a scourge on the legal system and considered a domestic terrorist movement by the FBI.
-Sovereigns do not understand or respect the law and they have no interest in learning better because of their absurd belief system.
+Sovereigns do not understand or respect the law and they have little interest in learning better because of their absurd belief system.

 The Origins of Sovereign Citizens: Anti-Logic Warriors & Alternative Fact Crusaders

-The Sovereign Citizen Movement finds its roots in racism and anti-Semitism, although most Sovereign Citizens are unaware of the movement’s origins (despite many being racist and anti-Semitic).
-Their ideals come from the “Posse Comitatus,” an anti-Semitic group founded in the 60s whose members spread a conspiracy-minded, anti-government, and anti-Semitic message in the name of white Christians to counter what they believe to be the “war on white America.”
+The Sovereign Citizen Movement finds its roots in racism and anti-Semitism, though most Sovereigns are unaware of the movement’s origins (despite often holding those views).
+The foundation for their ideals comes from the “Posse Comitatus,” an anti-Semitic group founded in the ’60s whose members spread a conspiracy-minded, anti-government, and anti-Semitic message in the name of white Christians to counter what they believe to be the “war on white America.”

 Most early sovereigns, and some current, believe that being white is a prerequisite to becoming a Sovereign Citizen, arguing the 14th Amendment makes black Americans subject to federal and state governments through its guarantee of citizenship.
 Regardless, Sovereigns Citizens can’t be stopped by mere history or whiteness – there is a predominantly black subset who identify as Sovereign Moors.